Gregory J. Moore

-Gregory J. Moore (born 1965) is an American political scientist specializing in international relations, international security and Chinese politics and foreign policy.
-He is a conservative Christian and in 2022 ran for US Senate as a Republican in Colorado.
-In 2020 he became a professor of global studies and politics at Colorado Christian University in Lakewood.
-Before then he taught political science at universities in China such as Zhejiang University and University of Nottingham Ningbo for roughly a decade.
+Gregory J. Moore is an American political scientist specializing in international relations, international security and Chinese politics and foreign policy.
+He teaches international politics and policy at Patrick Henry College in Purcellville, Virginia.
+He was previously a Stanton Fellow at the U.S. Air Force Academy in Colorado Springs, CO.
+Prior to that he was a professor of global studies and politics at Colorado Christian University, and taught political science and international relations at universities in China such as Zhejiang University and University of Nottingham Ningbo for roughly a decade.

 Biography

-Moore was born in Minneapolis, Minnesota, and grew up in the Chicago area.
-He is an evangelical Christian.
+Moore was born in Minneapolis, Minnesota.

 Education

 In 1987, he earned a bachelor's degree in art and a minor in English from Concordia College in Moorhead, Minnesota.
 During his undergraduate studies, Moore spent a semester as an exchange student at the University of Dar es Salaam in Tanzania, which encouraged his interest in international affairs.

 In 1991, he earned a master's degree in government and foreign affairs from the University of Virginia with a thesis on the thought of Reinhold Niebuhr.

 After spending two years in China teaching international trade and then another year studying Chinese full time, Moore pursued a PhD in international studies at the University of Denver.
 During his doctoral studies, Moore focused on China and East Asia and became the assistant director of the university's Center for China-U.S. Cooperation.
-In 2004, he earned his doctorate with a thesis on China-U.S. relations under the supervision of Chinese political scientist Suisheng Zhao and theorist Jack Donnelly.
+In 2004, he earned his doctorate with a doctorate on China-U.S. relations under the supervision of Chinese political scientist Suisheng Zhao and theorists Jack Donnelly and Paul Viotti.
 He studied Chinese for a year and a half in China during his doctoral studies before graduating with his PhD.